Higher Education (novel)

-Higher Education is a 1996 science fiction novel by Charles Sheffield and Jerry Pournelle.
+Higher Education is a 1996 science fiction novel by American writer Charles Sheffield and Jerry Pournelle.
 It first appeared in the February to May 1986 issues of Analog Science Fiction and Fact The book is part of the Jupiter series and was first published in book form by Tor Books in June 1986.

 Plot introduction

-The novel starts in a future dystopian earth where the United States has become a woefully inefficient bureaucratized nation.
+The novel starts in a future dystopian Earth where the United States has become a woefully inefficient bureaucratized nation.
 The public school system is primarily interested in promoting self-esteem rather than learning.
 For example, the vast majority of public high school graduates are illiterate, and end up in "the pool"; an endless crowd of unemployable youths depending on government assistance or crime for survival.
 The book is told from the perspective of the main character, a high school student named Rick who quickly finds himself expelled after a practical joke goes wrong.